 We will consider the level 3 QCF BTEC at Subsidiary Diploma level and above in combination with other qualifications.
 Please contact the Admissions Office for more information.

-35 overall with 17 at Higher Level including 6 in English at Higher Level
+35 points overall with 16 at Higher Level including 6 in English at Higher Level

 Irish Leaving Certificate (higher Level)

 H2, H2, H2, H2, H3, H3 including H2 in English

 Scottish Highers / Advanced Highers

 AB in Advanced Highers (including A in English) and AABBB in Highers, or A in English Advanced Highers and AABBB in Highers

 The Welsh Baccalaureate is not typically included in the academic conditions of an offer made to you for this course.
 If you choose to undertake the Welsh Baccalaureate we would strongly encourage you to draw upon these experiences within your personal statement, as your qualification will then be taken into account both when your application is initially considered by the selection panel and again when reviewed by the admissions tutor at the time your A-level results are passed to us.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.